Italian, Portuguese bond yields fall as ECB keeps banks in mind

 By John Geddie

-LONDON Feb 22 Italy and Portugal, the focus of recent concern about the health of Europe's financial sector, saw their borrowing costs fall faster than the costs for their euro zone peers on Monday after the ECB said it would aim to protect banks from further policy easing.
+LONDON Feb 22 Italy and Portugal, the focus of recent concerns about the health of Europe's financial sector, saw their borrowing costs fall faster than their euro zone peers on Monday after the ECB said it would aim to protect banks from further policy easing.

 One of the European Central Bank's top policymakers, Vitor Constancio, said on Friday that more economic stimulus, which markets anticipate next month, could be delivered in a way that mitigates "the immediate, direct impact on the cost on banks".